ThundeRatz/STM32RF24/CONTRIBUTING.md

   - 📝 `:memo:` for documentation
   - 🐛 `:bug:` for bug issues
   - 🚑 `:ambulance:` for critical fixes
-  - 🎨 `:art:` for imporoving structure
+  - 🎨 `:art:` for improving structure
   - ✨ `:sparkles:` for new features

   For more examples, see [this reference](https://gitmoji.carloscuesta.me/).